exepulveda/roots/python/rest/readme.txt

 After the best windows-frame is found, we reduce it into a single image following 2 steps:

   a) Registering all images w.r.t. the central image in the windows-frame.
-  b) Each pixel of the single image is obtained as the median of the pixels
+  b) Each pixel of the single image is obtained as the median of the pixels with same position
-     of all registered images at the same position.
+     in all the registered images.